-When the adjudicating component disagrees with any cited group I or group II deficiency
+When the adjudicating component disagrees with any cited group I deficiency, group

-NOTE: RPC will not accept submissions when the disagreement involves a change in deficiency type, otherwise
+NOTE: RPC will not accept submissions when the disagreement involves a change in deficiency type only,

-known as a wrong deficiency situation, unless the case has first been through the IRR process.
-A wrong deficiency situation occurs
+otherwise known as a "wrong deficiency cited", unless the case has first been through the IRR process.
+A wrong deficiency citation occurs

 type, e.g., documentation vs decisional or group I vs group II.
 In these situations,

-there is no rescission of the deficiency, but the reviewing component codes the correct
+there is no rescission of the deficiency, but the review component codes the correct

-deficiency in the OQR legacy system.
+deficiency in the OQR case processing system.
 This still only results in one chargeable deficiency against the adjudicating component.

-EXAMPLE: The reviewing component cites a decisional deficiency, changing an allowance determination
+EXAMPLE: The review component cites a decisional deficiency, changing an allowance determination

 to a denial determination, but fails to recognize in doing so, that the adjudicating